A. Form of Filings, Unless Directed Otherwise By a Judge:

 - Registration of a notary

-- Making and/or filing and/or releasing of a certificate of judgement
+- Making, filing or releasing of a certificate of judgement

 - Request fo execution by the Sheriff